 Duty of Care in English law was established to protect you against injury resulting from somebody else’s negligence or mistake.

 As an employee

 In the workplace, your employer has a legal obligation to ensure that you are safe from any physical injury by providing you with adequate training as well as appropriate personal protective equipment.
 Your employer also has a duty of care to protect you from psychological harm in forms such as bullying or harassment.
-A workplace breach of duty may occur if your employer fails in their responsibilities, and you are injured as a result of this negligence.
+A workplace breach of duty may occur if your employer fails in their responsibilities, and you are injured at work as a result of this negligence.

 As a patient

 When you undergo any type of medical treatment, the medical practioner has a duty of care to ensure that you receive the highest standard of care.
 As an example, if a doctor is negligent in meeting the appropriate level of care, it may be considered as medical negligence.
 Medical negligence may apply in the case of a wrongful diagnosis, misdiagnosis or delayed diagnosis.

 Manufacturers are legally required to ensure that their products are safe for consumers to use.
 In addition to carrying out extensive testing, all products must have easily visible labels warning users about potential dangers of using the product and how these dangers may be prevented.
 Failure to place a warning notice is a breach of duty on the part of the manufacturer.